woocommerce/grow/packages/php/github-actions/hook-documentation/readme.md

       - name: Checkout the repository
         uses: actions/checkout@v3
         with:
+          # Checks out a branch instead of a commit in detached HEAD state
           ref: ${{ github.head_ref }}

+        # This generates the documentation string.
+The `id` property is used to reference the output in the next step.
       - name: Generate hook documentation
         id: generate-hook-docs
         uses: woocommerce/grow/packages/php/github-actions/hook-documentation@feature/hook_helper